choishingwan/PRSice/docs/quick_start_prset.md

 # Background
 A new feature of PRSice is the ability to perform set base/pathway based analysis.
 This new feature is called PRSet.

-Paper currently under-preparation
+Paper on PRSet currently under preparation.

 !!!
 Important
-    This feature is currently under active development.
-Most notably, the current statistical testing is only a simple regression.
-A better statistic method will soon be implemented.
-Meanwhile, we recommend using [MAGMA](https://ctg.cncr.nl/software/magma) to identify significant gene sets and use these gene sets as an input to PRSet.
+    PRSet is currently under active development.
+Notably, the current version of PRSet available here only provides self-contained pathway results, which eg. do not account for pathway size.
+We are presently testing the power of PRSet Vs alternative pathway methods, so for now recommend assuming that other leading pathway approaches (eg. [MAGMA](https://ctg.cncr.nl/software/magma)) are most powerful for identification of causal pathways.

 # Preparation
 PRSet is mainly based on [PRSice](quick_start.md).
 To perform PRSet,